aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

          The ``SSL`` Name is special.
          Rather than containing the TLV Subvectors as described in the standard, it is a ``bool`` value that indicates whether the PP2_SUBTYPE_SSL

+   .. py:attribute:: tlv_loc
+      :type: Dict[str, int]

+      A mapping to show the start location of certain TLV Vectors.

+      The keys are the TYPENAME (see :attr:`PP2_TYPENAME` above), and the value is the offset from start of the TLV Vectors.

    .. py:method:: same_attribs(**kwargs) -> bool